danpla/dpscreenocr/doc/manual.md

 minimized.
 If pressing the hotkey has no effect, it probably means that another program is already using it.
 In this case, try another key combination.

-## History tab

-The History tab shows the history of the recognized texts.
-A text is only added here if the corresponding action is enabled in the [Main tab].
-Each text has a timestamp taken when you finish the selection.

 # Tweaking